raikilon/dev-notes/aws/saa-c03/aws.md

 - **Old image**: Stores the previous version before a change.
 - **New and old images**: Stores both versions.

 Streams can trigger AWS Lambda functions to automate actions upon data changes.
+The Kinesis Adapter is the recommended way to consume streams from DynamoDB for real-time processing

 ### Global Tables
 Multi-master cross-region replication allows tables to be created in multiple regions with automatic replication.
 The "last writer wins" strategy resolves conflicts.